dgt-nft/art-engine/README.md

 We will be accepting 10 submissions to each layer type per round.
 Our templates provide an outline, download and use as a guide to create your submission.

-### Requirements
+### Artwork Requirements
-- Transparent aside from your your art
+- Transparent aside from your your art element
 - Only PNGs
 - The original template content can be removed and replaced your designs
 - Keep the original dimensions (1000px by 1000px, 150dpi)
 - Keep the original file name
 - Generally keep within the coloured area on the art guidelines (these are the safe areas), however, some going over the edges is OK.
-Designs that disregard the guides entirely are unlikely to be voted in
+Designs that disregard the guide areas entirely are unlikely to be voted in.
+Do so at your own risk!
 Use a face-on perspective for all facial features for consistency

 🚨*Stick to the guide or NGMI!*